 Our packaging promise

-- Our fruit and veg packaging is now home compostable, where packaging is needed at all
+- Our fruit and veg packaging is now paper or home compostable, where packaging is needed at all

 - Remove, Reduce, Reuse, Recycle is our mission